 The original recipe calls for pigeon beans… not in West Michigan.
 I see this as your option to make the soup what you want.
 I used black and navy beans.

 This is a stovetop recipe but can be done easily in a crock pot.
 Add everything at the beginning.
-Cook on low for 2-3 hours, then remove the ham bone and strip the meat.
+Cook on low for 7-8 hours, then remove the ham and strip the meat.
 Add the meat back and cook for another 1-2 hours until potatoes and carrots are tender.

 This is so NOT cooking for two friendly unless you have freezer space or a crowd coming for dinner.

-Rinse the ham bone under running water if there is a sugary coating.
-Also if there are large chunks of fat, then trim them some.
+Rinse the ham under running water if there is a sugary coating.
+Also, if there are large chunks of fat, then trim them some.

 Cover the ham most of the way with water.
 Measure water and increase all other ingredients proportionally.
 Bring to boil over medium-high heat and then decrease to low and simmer for 60 to 90 minutes.